ozzp/nisar-hdf5-gdalplugin/conda-build/nisar-gdal-recipe/README.md

 # GDAL Plugin for NISAR HDF5

-A read-only GDAL driver for NISAR L-band and S-band HDF5 products, with a focus on supporting efficient, cloud-optimized data access.
+A read-only GDAL driver for NISAR L-band and S-band(soon) HDF5 products, with a focus on supporting efficient, cloud-optimized data access.

 ## Features